-NEARSHORE ZONE: The zone extending seaward from the low water-line well beyond the breaker-zone; it defines the area influenced by the nearshore currents.
-The nearshore zone extends somewhat further seawards than the littoral zone.
+NEARSHORE ZONE: The zone extending seaward from the low water-line,far beyond the breaker-zone; defines the area influenced by the nearshore currents.
+The nearshore zone extends the seawards than the littoral zone.

 OFFSHORE ZONE: The offshore zone is not well defined.
 In relation to beach terminology, it is thus not clear if it starts from the littoral zone, from the breaker or from the nearshore zone.
 In the present context the offshore zone is defined as the zone off the nearshore zone..